 - 10 minutes

 Which means every time a change gets made in a file, it will be instantly backed up.
 Coming to security, IDrive has 256-bit encryption both on server-side and local-side.
 It also lets users choose their encryption key, which isn’t stored on the company’s servers.

+It’s greatest selling point is the ability to sync files while continuously logging changes online.
 Of course, the main reason it’s on our list is the top notch privacy on offer.
 Because of this fact, the company’s employees do not have access to a client’s data.

 Better yet, neither do the NSA and other unsavory types.
 But that’s not all; SpiderOak can backup unlimited computers using only one online account.

 This feature is useful for people who want to make a backup across multiple operating systems.
 Though SpiderOak isn’t very user-friendly towards new users, it’s still your best bet for a secure, private and easy-to-use cloud backup service.